 As a plan to spend the afternoon, I advise you to go to the beach at Coney Island.
 Do not imagine that you are going to find a great beach with crystal clear waters, the beaches of New York City are not like that.

 However, it is a nice place to take walks, enjoy a dip and spend an afternoon with the family watching the sunset.
-Without a doubt, New York is a city of thousands of contrasts and being able to watch the sunset on the beach is one of them.
+No doubt New York is a city of thousands of contrasts and being able to watch the sunset on the beach is one of them.

-Day 11: Walk around Chinatown and basketball afternoon
+Day 11: Walk through Chinatown and basketball afternoon

 New York City has people from all over the world and, among all of them, the Chinese community has been one of the most diverse neighborhoods.
 Although the most densely populated neighborhood is in Queens, it is worth visiting the famous Chinatown in Manhattan.